 *Note: If you want to use CNAME for your CDN URL like cdn.bloggingmetrics.com, it mandatory to select this “AWSCertificateManagerFullAccess” policy.
 Or if you don’t need CNAME you can uncheck this policy [Recomended: Check this policy]

 You will be redirected to the Tag page, no need to do anything on this page, just leave it and click on Next to go Review page.

 Now, verify that you have selected those two policies correctly and review all of your details.
 If all is well, click “Create User”.

 Congrats!
 Your IAM user account is now ready.
 Now download the .csv file for future use and keep this file safe.
 Also, you’ll see your Access Key ID & Secret Access Key on the screen.

 Now you have to connect your WordPress account with your Amazon CloudFront via IAM user credential.
 To connect your WordPress account with CloudFront go to your WordPress dashboard hover over the plugin and click on add new.

-Now search “Amazon AWS CDN” you will see this plugin and click in install now button after installing click on activate.
+Now search “Amazon AWS CDN“ you will see this plugin and click on the install now button after installing click on activate.

 After activating this plugin go the WPAdmin AWS CDN Setup page.
 Now input your Access Key and Secret Key.
 Min Cache Time in seconds & Max Cache Time in seconds leave as default.